Ray Buchan

-William Rae "Ray" Buchan (19 October 1908 – September 1986) was a New Zealand cricketer who played first-class cricket for Wellington from 1943 to 1946.
+William Rae Buchan (19 October 1908 – September 1986), known as Ray Buchan, was a New Zealand cricketer who played first-class cricket for Wellington from 1943 to 1946.

 Personal life

 Ray Buchan was born in Thames, in the Waikato region of New Zealand's North Island, and studied at the Thames School of Mines.
 He married Florence Dixon (1907–1983) of Wellington in 1940.
 They had one child.
 Ray died in 1986.
 Florence is buried in Akatarawa Cemetery, Upper Hutt.

 Cricket career

 Early days

 A right-arm medium-pace bowler and lower-order batsman, Buchan played for Karaka in the Thames cricket competition and played for the Thames Cricket Association in representative matches.
 After some time in Auckland, in early 1937 he moved to Wellington, where he played for the Institute club in the Wellington Cricket Association.
 In the first match of the 1937–38 season he took 8 for 47.
 He was elected captain of Institute in 1938–39.

 He transferred to Hutt, another club in the Wellington Cricket Association, before the 1939–40 season, and took 7 for 21 in his first match, bowling with "good length and plenty of life".
 He was selected for Town in the Town v Country trial match in December 1939, but the match was spoilt by rain.
 In 1942-43 Hutt went through the season undefeated and won the championship, Buchan taking 60 wickets at an average of 6.48 to head the competition averages.
 Hutt won the championship again in 1943–44, Buchan taking 48 wickets at 9.62, including a hat trick in the last match.